cds 1.4.0

 type of value stored in the list

-typedef Traits options
+typedef Traits traits

 Traits template parameter.

-typedef options::hook hook
+typedef traits::hook hook

 hook type